TechTechWilson/hangman233/README.md

 ---

 ## License information
-This project is licenced under the [MIT LICENCE](https://github.com/freestyleabg/aicore/blob/main/LICENSE).
+This project is licensed under the [MIT LICENSE](https://github.com/freestyleabg/aicore/blob/main/LICENSE).
 Please review for more details.

+___

+### I hope you enjoyed the code!
+Feel free to reach out if you have any questions or feedback!